syncfusion-content/flutter-docs/Flutter/range-selector/basic-features.md

 ## Active color

 It represents the color applied to the active track, thumb, overlay, and inactive divisors.

-The `active` side of the range selector is between the left and right thumbs.
+The `active` side of the range selector is between the `start` and `end` thumbs.

 {% tabs %}
 {% highlight Dart %}